furacca/brivez/README.md

 # Read results
-Inside the `03_results` you will have something like this:
+Inside the `03_results` you will have your output folder, all with the same structure:

 - Research_number_XXX
    - fasta_target1 (directory)